 But is IPL actually proven in medical studies to be effective for hair removal, or are these just marketing claims?
 Does it cause side effects?
 How does it compare to the effectiveness of other hair removal methods like laser hair removal?
 And how do real users of Nood rate it and describe its effects?

-In this article we’ll answer all of these questions and more as we review medical studies on IPL to give our take on whether or not it’s likely to be effective, and whether it causes side effects.
+In this article we’ll answer all of these questions and more as we review medical studies on IPL to give our take on whether or not it’s likely to be effective for permanent hair removal, and whether it causes side effects.

-We’ll compare IPL to other forms of permanent hair removal like laser hair removal, and share real, unsponsored reviews of Nood.
+We’ll compare IPL to other forms of permanent hair removal like laser hair removal, and share real, unsponsored Nood customer reviews.

 Does IPL Work for Permanent Hair Removal?